Flux159/cassie-odm/README.md

 Cassie cannot change the types of already defined columns.
 This is currently a limitation of Cassie's sync function and may be added later (see roadmap).

-Cassie also cannot change the primary key for any table after it has been created.
+Cassie also cannot change the primary key for any table after it has been created (ie you must define your schemas according to query patterns for Cassandra to be effective, see "Data Modeling Notes").
 This is a limitation of Cassandra.

 Finally, Cassie does not delete columns or tables from your database if they aren't defined.
 You can pass a "warning: true" option to sync tables to tell you which columns are missing from your schemas, but Cassie will not delete the columns for you (to prevent unintended data loss).
 This is what "syncing forward" implies.

 NOTE: Make sure to read about "Keyspace Replication Strategies and Production Notes" if you intend on using Cassandra in Production.
 It is required to understand replication strategies for production, particularly for automated deployment setups.

+NOTE: Currently Cassie generates a table name by using a lowercase pluralized version of the Model name you specify (ie 'User' becomes 'users').

 Here is an example of using sync tables to sync two tables to the database with debugging and warning flags enabled:

 ```

+        var cassie = require('../../lib/cassie'),
+            Schema = cassie.Schema; //Require cassie module

+        var config = {keyspace: "CassieTest", hosts: ["127.0.0.1:9042"]};
+        cassie.connect(config); //Connect to local cassandra server

         //User Schema
         var UserSchema = new Schema({